Gabrielle-Bocquaire/m1-R-T/index.md

 >Tigger is a two-year-old ginger and white cat, he is really affectionnate and loves to play outside.
 >
+>>Requirements:
->>Requirements are to have a garden and it will be nice for Tigger to live with a cat friend as well.
+- to have a garden
+- to be home often
 >
 >He lives with another cat, his sister who is also available for adoption, see her profile on this link.